PizzaStack/project-one-Jdeje002/README.md

 - A Manager can login -done
 - A Manager can view the Manager Homepage - done
-- A Manager can logout - -pending
+- A Manager can logout - -done
 - A Manager can approve/deny pending reimbursement requests
 - A Manager can view all pending requests from all employees
-- A Manager can view images of the receipts from reimbursement requests
+- A Manager can view images of the receipts from reimbursement requests-done
 - A Manager can view all resolved requests from all employees and see which manager resolved it
 - A Manager can view all Employees -done
 - A Manager can view reimbursement requests from a single Employee